kumarankit0411/MyAttendance/README.md

 # MyAttendance
 For Students of HCST.
+Time 🕐 is precious.
 You can now check your attendance 💯 in almost a second with this code

 ## NOTE
 - If you are not familiar with python, then the steps below would haunt👻 you.
 In that case just contact me and I would